corda/corda-docs/content/en/docs/cenm/1.3/enm-with-ssl.md

 The following configuration files configure a small test deployment of the ENM suite of tools on a single machine.
-This is why all of the services are binding to localhost and can refer to a central location for the PKI and SSL certificates as well as the JAR files.
+This is why all of the services are binding to localhost and can refer to a central location for the PKI and SSL certificates as well as the `.jar` files.

 ### Identity Manager and Revocation Service